scriptype/graphql-presentation-node-graphql/README.md

 [![Travis build badge](https://api.travis-ci.org/scriptype/graphql-presentation-node-graphql.svg?branch=master&status=passed)](https://travis-ci.org/github/scriptype/graphql-presentation-node-graphql)

 This is the GraphQL API that talks to an existing REST API.
 It's built on Node.js.
+You can check out the [presentation!](https://slides.com/mustastum/react-graphql)

 In short: